ruesga-99/ruesga-99/README.md

 - [Numerical methods](https://github.com/ruesga-99/numerical_methods) and their implementation in Python.
 - Strategies for teaching and the use of technology in education.
 - [Operating Systems](https://github.com/ruesga-99/operating_systems) memory and process management algorithms in Python.
-- Biological and medical applications for AI and data science tools.
+- Biological and medical applications for AI and data science tools (main focus on neuroscience).

 🌱 I’m currently learning:
 - Algorithms and Data Structures implementation in C++ and Python.